lip6/libITS/README.md

 # libITS C++ library

+## NOTE : Since Sep 2022, we have merged the ITS-CTL and ITS-LTL projects into this one.
+See their subfolders for details.

 ## What is libITS

 **libITS** is a C++ library for symbolic model-checking of various formalisms using the efficient